Ain’t It Grand?

 Matter and what it means

-Metaphorical woodland landscapes in Northeast Florida
+Metaphorical woodland landscapes

 The viewer starts in the middle of a forest and sees more signs of activity the further they venture into the exhibit